home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ## Installing on-device wake words (microWakeWord)

-Follow these steps if you want to enable your S3-BOX-3 to process wake word on-device, instead of running it on the Home Assistant server.
+Follow these steps if you want to enable your S3-BOX-3 to process your wake word on-device, instead of running it on the Home Assistant server.
 This is done using the [microWakeWord](https://github.com/kahrendt/microWakeWord) model.

-How you get started with microWakeWord depends on your current setup:
+How to get started with microWakeWord depends on your current setup:

 1. If you just installed ESPHome for the first time on your S3-BOX-3 (February 22 and later, ESPHome 2024.2 or later), there is nothing for you to do here.
    - In this case, it already supports the on-device wake word *Hey Jarvis*.
    - What you can do, however, is [customize the wake word](#customizing-on-device-wake-words-microwakeword).
-The currently supported on-device wake words are *Okay Nabu*, *Hey Jarvis*, or *Alexa*.
+   - The currently supported on-device wake words are *Okay Nabu*, *Hey Jarvis*, or *Alexa*.
 2. If you installed ESPHome prior to February 22 on your S3-BOX-3, you need to change your configuration.
 Follow these steps:

 *(It also works on the (now discontinued) S3-BOX and S3-BOX-Lite)*